Frequently Asked Questions About Murphy Beds & Wall Beds:

 The mechanism is an important part of your decision process.
 Please take the time to compare all costs and benefits of every retailers' products.

-In addition to manufacturers’ warranties on mechanisms of 25 years (we extend it to lifetime) and on mattresses from 3 to 10 years, we offer a one year warranty (similar to other quality furniture stores) on defects in materials and workmanship.
+In addition to manufacturers’ warranties on mechanisms of 25 years and on mattresses from 3 to 10 years, we offer a one-year warranty (similar to other quality furniture stores) on defects in materials and workmanship.
 The Murphy cabinet beds carry a manufacturer’s warranty of ten years.
-We also offer a variety of services including repairs, insurance related claims, and uninstallations and moves.

 Natural wood products used are walnut, cherry, hickory, maple, oak and alder.
 We also use the same species for our veneer beds.